Simple, clear purpose and principles give rise to complex and intelligent behavior.

 Just as a person needs time and space to incubate thoughts before a new Idea can emerge, a system needs a bounded space for the emergence of new patterns.
 Patterns imply structure, organization.
 Self-organizations gives you order for free.
 Effortless organization? don’t just do something, stand there!

-Fused Agile Management » David J. Anderson » Lean Risk Management—Options, Liquidity & Hedging Risk using Kanban Systems (ppt) and LKCE12 » David J. Anderson » Liquidity in Flow (video) on a single big visible chart (A2-sized).
+Agile Management » David J. Anderson » Lean Risk Management—Options, Liquidity & Hedging Risk using Kanban Systems (ppt) and the video below on a single big visible chart (A2-sized).

 - David uses ‘risk profiles’ to find out what to pull next.
 If